nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ################################################################################################################
 ```

 Congratulations!
-Now, the **List of Commands** below will teach you how to use all the *Commands in Food-O-Rama*.
+Now, the **List of Commands** below will teach you how to use all the *commands in Food-O-Rama*.

 ## 💽 List of Commands